-Year after year, concerns about cyber attacks keep growing among corporate organizations.
-Both the impact of the attacks occurred last year and the perception of how necessary security is have grown during 2017.
-Those are the overall conclusions to extract from Ernst & Young’s 2017 Global Information Security Survey (GISS), the 20th edition of the survey EY yearly publishes detailing organizations’ concerns about cybersecurity.
+Year after year, concerns about cyber attacks keep on growing among corporate organizations.
+Both the impact of the attacks that occurred last year and the perception of how necessary security is have grown in 2017.
+Those are the overall conclusions of the extract from Ernst & Young’s 2017 Global Information Security Survey (GISS), the 20th edition of the survey EY yearly publishes detailing organizations’ concerns about cybersecurity.

-Companies can find huge potential benefits on IoT, as they will extract a big amount of new data from a big range of new devices.
-But along with it, exposure to attacks that could cause damage in companies’ networks has also increased.
+Companies can find huge potential benefits on IoT since they are able to extract a large amount of new data from a big range of new devices.
+But along with it, exposure to attacks that could cause damage to companies’ networks has also increased.

-A logical consequence is companies increasing their investment in prevention mechanisms and cybersecurity and according to GISS survey many organizations do.
-However, up to 70% declare their need for up to 25% more funding, and it is disturbing to find out that very few really expect their CEOs to allocate more budget unless a major attack happens.
+A logical consequence is that companies are increasing their investment in prevention mechanisms and cybersecurity and according to the GISS survey many organizations are doing so.
+However, up to 70% declare their need for an up to 25% more funding, and it is disturbing to find out that very few really expect their CEOs to allocate more budget unless a major attack happens.
 There is big room for improvement here.
-Prevention against cyber crimes is the key and companies must take actions and apply security policies to reduce the risk.
+Prevention against cyber crimes is the key and companies must take action and apply security policies to reduce the risk.

 In order to prepare against cyber attacks and be able to properly react to them, organizations must have a correct understanding of the potential risks they are facing.

-And not “they” just as organizations, but each and every employee within.
+And not “them” just as organizations, but each and every employee within them.

 The employee is typically the “weakest link” in the cybersecurity chain.
-Hence, it is vital to build an exhaustive security consciousness on them, adopting cybersecurity as part of the company’s corporate culture.
-In this sense, the survey reflects that one of the biggest fears companies have is that exactly: employees’ lack of awareness and understanding of the damage cyber threats may produce to business.
+Hence, it is vital to build an exhaustive security consciousness amongst them by adopting cybersecurity as part of the company’s corporate culture.
+In this sense, the survey reflects that one of the biggest fears companies have is exactly that: employees’ lack of awareness and understanding of the damage cyber threats could cause to businesses.

-Secondly, as mentioned before, employees’ understanding of the importance of cybersecurity is key for the prevention.
+Secondly, as mentioned before, employees’ understanding of the importance of cybersecurity is the key to its prevention.
 Furthermore, they are also the first line of defense towards malicious acts that might be committed against the organization.
-Consequently, companies must plan and regularly perform education and evangelization about the topic.
+Consequently, companies must plan and regularly perform educational guidance and sermonize about the topic.

-These SOC are in charge of defining security policies, providing prevention tools and education to their employees, and preparing defense and contention plans in the event of cyber attacks.
+These SOC are in charge of defining security policies, providing prevention tools, educating their employees, and preparing defense and contention plans in the event of any cyber attacks.
 Moreover, the SOC should have a prominent place within the organization, having direct contact with the board, to whom it should report periodically.

-The survey shows that half of the respondents do not yet have any department similar to an SOC.
+The survey shows that half of the respondents do not yet have any department similar to a SOC.
 Fortunately, it also highlights that this figure has notoriously improved compared to previous years.

-Comparing the results of this year’s survey to previous years’, we can extract that organizations understanding the real risks of cyber attacks take their cybersecurity protection, education and defense very seriously.
-Additionally, although numbers show some improvement, most companies still have a lot of work to do to be prepared for existing and coming security threats that they will, eventually, face for sure.
+Comparing the results of this year’s survey to previous years’, we can extract that organizations understanding the real risks of cyber attacks take their cybersecurity protection, education, and defense very seriously.
+Additionally, although numbers show some improvement, most companies still have a lot of work to do to be prepared for existing and forthcoming security threats that they will, eventually, have to face for sure.
 IoT is enlarging the potential attack surfaces that organizations expose to the outside world, so reinforcing their security is vital.
-Future of IoT will be security-focussed, or won’t be at all.
+The future of IoT will be security-focussed, or it will not be at all.